• Home

 I came out of Otago University with an Honours degree in Marketing and a side of Accounting and Finance.
 I have worked in the corporate sector for over fifteen years in banking and the oil industry, had some time out for children, and then part time workforce re-entry into a post earthquake Not for Profit, followed by a stint at a grant maker.
 I have no policy background, no political agenda...
 I am just a bit nosy and interested in how, and why, resources get allocated.

-If you want to chat about any of these initiatives, please get in touch.
+If you want to chat, please get in touch.

 cheers